ArmadilloMike/golden-carrot/index.md

 # golden-carrot

-*golden carrot* is a jekkyl theme that is shiny and pixelated
+*golden carrot* is a jekkyl theme that is modern and sleek with yellow vibe to it